 The Syrian hamster is the most common and best selling hamster breed.
 They are also called teddy hamsters and usually have a very friendly and affectionate character.
 They are said to establish a strong bond with their owners and are very easy to handle, making them perfect for keeping young children company.

-This breed of hamster is mainly nocturnalAs a result, they are not very active during the day, which may not appeal to you if you prefer an animal that you can play with more frequently.
+This breed of hamster is mainly nocturneAs a result, they are not very active during the day, which may not be to your liking if you prefer an animal that you can play with more frequently.
 A Syrian hamster can live up to about four years, but its average lifespan is usually 2 to 3 years.

 The Syrian hamster is a little larger than its congeners, reaching a length of about 15 cm.
 It tends to be more relaxed than other breeds, which makes him easy to hold and pet.